Solar Panel Options: Which Solar Panels are Right for my Home?

-Poly solar panels are typically blue solar panels and are made from raw silicon that is poured into square molds.
+Poly solar panels are typically blue and are made from raw silicon that is poured into square molds.
 Once the silicon is cooled, it is then cut into square wafers.
-These poly solar panels offer a number of advantages that appeal to people who want to install a solar system in their home or business:
+These panels offer several advantages, appealing to people who want to install a solar system in their home or business:

-- They are low in cost, allowing most home and business owners to easily afford them.
-This is due to how they’re built.
-The “poly” part of the name refers to how their panels are made from multiple fragments of silicon, which makes them easy to produce.
+- Low in cost, allowing most home and business owners to easily afford them.
+This is because of how they are built.
+The “poly” part of the name refers to how their panels are made with each cell using multiple fragments of silicon, rather than a single silicon crystal like monocrystalline panels.

-- They perform well even in cloudy conditions or during overnight hours when the sun is not shining.
+- High performance, even in cloudy conditions or during overnight hours when the sun is not shining.
 They have an energy efficient rate of 13 to 16 percent on average.

-But even at that energy rate, because of how they’re manufactured, poly solar panels are not as powerful as their mono solar panel counterparts.
-Poly panels also need more space to be installed and are not as aesthetically pleasing as other mono panels.
+But even at that energy rate, because of how they are manufactured, poly solar panels are not as powerful as their mono counterparts.
+Poly panels need more space to be installed and are not as aesthetically pleasing as mono panels because of their coloring.

-Alternatively, mono solar panels also offer a number of benefits:
+Alternatively, mono solar panels also offer several benefits:

-- They are more efficient and have a higher output percentage, ranging from 15 to 20 percent.
-They also do not require large amounts of space for installation, which means you can use fewer mono solar panels and get a higher rate of energy.
+- Mono panels are more efficient and have a higher output percentage, ranging from 15 to 20 percent.
+They do not require substantial amounts of space for installation, which means you can use fewer panels and get a higher rate of energy.

 - They are typically black, so they offer a clean, uniform look, and are designed to last longer than other types of solar panels.
 They also perform well in low light conditions and are crafted to absorb more energy.

-These panels come with a higher cost per square foot, but with it comes a greater efficiency.
-Luckily there are plenty of ways to offset the costs when you buy to own.
+These panels come with a higher cost per square foot, but you will need fewer panels.
+Mono solar panels have greater efficiency and lifetime.
+Luckily, there are plenty of ways to offset the costs when you buy to own.

-Based on a thorough consideration of all the pros and cons above, at Blue Raven Solar we install 290-watt monocrystalline, tier 1, black-on-black solar panels.
-Our panels feature German engineering and offer outstanding performance and warranties.
+Based on a thorough consideration of all the pros and cons above, at Blue Raven Solar, we install monocrystalline, tier 1, black solar panels.
+Our panels feature high-end engineering and offer outstanding performance and warranties.